Removal instructions for the HawkEye keylogger malware

-What is HawkEye?
+What kind of malware is HawkEye?

 HawkEye is high-risk virus designed to record keystrokes, account credentials, and other similar information.
 In most cases, HawkEye is distributed using spam email campaigns.
 Developers send thousands of deceptive emails that encourage users to open attached files, however, opening them results in infiltration of HawkEye.